pegdwende1/CICD_Project_001/README.md

   - Perform the following operations on all of them
   - Install git by running: sudo yum install git -y    (The SonarQube server already has git)
   - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
-  - Change directory to "realworld-cicd-pipeline-project"
+  - Change directory to "CICD_Project_001"
   - Swtitch to the "prometheus-and-grafana-install" git branch
   - Run: ls or ll  (to confirm you have the branch files including "install-node-exporter.sh")
   - Run: ./install-node-exporter.sh